-Trekking poles enhance stability and cardiovascular benefits of walking which significantly outweigh the occasional frustration.
+Trekking poles enhance the stability and cardiovascular benefits of walking which significantly outweigh the occasional frustration.
 For most hikers, walking poles are helpful and recommended.
 If you have decided that trekking poles are the way to go, now it’s time to go out and confront the wide variety of brands, types, and styles of trekking poles available and select a pair of your own.

 For the best trekking poles you can choose from, check out our article on this topic.